sreimler/currencyconverter/README.md

   </a>
 </div>

-Recent improvements:
+##### Recent improvements

-- ✅ Tap-to-convert from currency rate list
+> - Integrated Firebase Analytics and Crashlytics for usage insights and error tracking
-- ✅ Custom `CurrencyAmountField` for better input control
+> - Refactored data and viewmodel layers to use Kotlin Flows for reactive, lifecycle-aware data handling
-- ✅ Swap button for source/target currencies in converter
+> - Introduced custom Result and Error classes to streamline error propagation across app layers
-- ✅ Persisted conversion state using DataStore
+> - App now auto-selects a base currency on first launch based on device locale
-- ✅ Polished layout and modernized UI
+> - Enhanced user experience with *tap-to-convert*, a *swap button* on the conversion screen, and a custom `CurrencyAmountField` for better input control
-- ✅ Published Play Store release with final styling and visuals
+> - Persisted user settings using Jetpack DataStore

-Coming later:
+> - Published to the Google Play Store with polished visuals and final styling

-- 🛑 Error handling with custom result class and UI surfacing
+##### Coming later

-- ⚙️ Onboarding flow (select default currency)
+> - Onboarding flow with ui feature introduction (press, long press)
-- 🧪 Unit tests for error handling and sync policy
+> - Unit tests for error handling and sync policy
-- 📈 Charts for historical rate data
+> - Charts for historical rate data
-- 🔧 CI setup with GitHub Actions
+> - CI setup with GitHub Actions

 ## 🔐 API Key Handling